-Program requirements (33 credits): Thesis (6 credits); NFS 505; NFS 506, 528, 551, and 552; two credits of NFS 511; one credit apiece of NFS 507, 508, 581, 582, 583, and 584; three credits in a 400- or 500- level statistics course.
+Program requirements (33 credits): Thesis (6 credits); NFS 505; NFS 506, 553, and 554; two credits of NFS 511; one credit apiece of NFS 507, 508, 581, 582, 583, 584, and 591; three credits in a 400- or 500- level statistics course; three credits to be determined by the major professor.
 In addition to the program requirements for other M.S. students, MSDI students must complete 1,436 hours of supervised practice experience in health care and applied nutrition research facilities.
 Students must satisfactorily complete the experiential rotations as well as M.S. degree requirements including defense of their thesis in order to receive an Academy Verification Statement qualifying them to take the Dietetic Registration Examination as well as to apply for licensure to practice dietetics in Rhode Island.

 Master of Science – Dietetics (Online)